Yoga During Pregnancy

 Prenatal yoga, hatha yoga and restorative yoga are the best choices for pregnant women.
 Also you can read Meditation for Mental Wellness

-- Set realistic goals.
-For most pregnant women, at least 30 minutes of moderate physical activity is recommended on at least five, if not all, days of the week.
-However, each pregnancy is unique depending upon your circumstance.
-Women can be competitive, especially in groups and over physical appearances and activities.
-Leave the ego out of it and do only what is good for you and your baby.
+Set attainable objectives.
+Most pregnant women should engage in at least 30 minutes of moderate physical exercise on at least five, if not all, days of the week.
+However, depending on your circumstances, each pregnancy is unique.
+Women can be competitive, particularly in groups and when it comes to physical appearances and activities.
+Leave your ego at the door and do only what is best for you and your baby.
 It’s not just you – not all babies like all poses either.

-- Stay cool and hydrated.
-Practice prenatal yoga in a well-ventilated room to avoid overheating.
-Drink plenty of fluids to keep yourself hydrated.
+Keep yourself cool and hydrated.
+To avoid overheating, conduct prenatal yoga in a well-ventilated space.
+Drink plenty of water to stay hydrated.

-- When doing poses, bend from your hips — not your back — to maintain normal spine curvature.
-You can modify twisting poses so that you only move your upper back, shoulders and rib cage.
-As your pregnancy progresses, use props during postures to accommodate changes in your center of gravity.
-If you wonder whether a pose is safe, ask your instructor for guidance.
+To maintain proper spine curvature, bend from your hips rather than your back when performing poses.
+Twisting positions can be modified so that you simply move your upper back, shoulders, and rib cage.
+Use props throughout poses as your pregnancy progresses to accommodate changes in your centre of gravity.
+If you are unsure whether a stance is safe, consult your instructor.

-- Don’t overdo it.
-Pay attention to your body and how you feel.
-Start slow and avoid positions that are beyond your level of experience or comfort.
-Stretch only as far as you would have before pregnancy.
+Don’t go overboard.
+Pay attention to how you feel in your body.
+Begin slowly and avoid postures that are above your experience or comfort level.
+Only stretch as far as you would have before becoming pregnant.

-- If you experience any pain or other red flags — such as vaginal bleeding, decreased fetal movement or contractions — during prenatal yoga, stop and contact your health care provider.
+If you encounter any pain or other red flags doing prenatal yoga, such as vaginal bleeding, decreased foetal movement, or contractions, stop and notify your health care provider.

 Read about suggested Yoga for Reproductive Health .Before starting any prenatal yoga, program consult your doctor.
 Do not blindly watch YouTube videos and read websites.
 You can harm yourself and your baby.
 Find a licensed, certified Yoga Instructor who specialized in Prenatal Yoga.
 Not everyone who practices prenatal yoga will be able to do every pose recommended.
 Prenatal yoga must be modified to fit the individual and her body.
 If the instructor you are going to cannot or does not know modifications find a new instructor.